Primary School Project in Malawi

 We work with a government run primary school called Kazembe, in our village of Lifuwu.
 The primary school offers education to children between 6 and 16 years old (Standards One to Eight).
 The class sizes vary but can be up to 170 students.
 We aim to support the school by sending volunteers, donating learning materials such as books and pens, and helping maintain the facilities.

 In 2013 help2kids constructed shelters so that the classes taught outside can continue when it rains.
-Additionally, we constructed a fully furnished school block and supplied all the desks for classes up to 100 children.
+Additionally, we constructed several fully furnished school blocks over the past years and supplied all the desks for the classes.
 We also regularly donate teaching materials.

 Unfortunately, there is no secondary school in our area so some parents remove their children from school to help the family earn a living instead.
 Without hope for further education, it is understandable why many of the parents think school is a waste of time.

 Despite all the difficulties reaching a secondary school in our area, some children still undertake this next step in their education and we support as many as we can with an education sponsorship.
 We support the families by paying for school fees, transport, food and learning materials.
-A Secondary Education Sponsorship costs only 20 USD per month.
-Please consider making this important donation and see the Malawi section of the help2kids wish list for more information.
+A Secondary Education Sponsorship costs only USD 20 per month.
+Please consider making this important donation.

 Teaching Assistant and Tutoring: Teaching English to the students is one of the top priorities for our projects in Malawi.
 As a volunteer you will assist the teachers at Kazembe Primary School by providing English lessons to the older students.
 You will be assigned a class, usually from Standard Five up to Standard Eight.
 You may also decide to teach other subjects such as Math, Science, Life Skills, etc., depending on your skills, interests, and experience.